Europeans in Oceania: New Caledonia

 Convicts had stopped being sent to New Caledonia by the beginning of the 20th century; rising tensions between the Kanaks and colonizers have been cited as a reason for this decision.
 All the penitentiary centers were gradually phased out during the early portion of that century.
 Repatriations for the ex-convicts commenced in 1947.
 Between 1942 and 1945, New Caledonia became the headquarters for America's armed forces during their Solomon Islands campaign of World War II.
 The US military helped employ around 1,500 Kanaks out of an indigenous population of about 30,000.
 In May 1942, The New York Times claimed that the Kanaks had more or less enlisted themselves into their nation's military.
 The Americans had a positive economic, political, and cultural impact on the Kanak population, but caused a suspicion among French officials, who viewed it as an occupation and a threat to their colonial dominance in New Caledonia.

 New Caledonia remains a territory of France, despite several independence movements, and racial tension continues to exist among the Europeans and native Kanaks.
 This was evidenced by a controversial ad created during a 2021 referendum on New Caledonia's independence, which was accused of depicting Kanaks as having no mastery of French language and with accents that signified a "primitive and uncultivated state".

-Currently, 27.1% of the population or about 71,700 of New Caledonia has European ancestry.
-The only countries or territories with a larger European population in Oceania are Australia, New Zealand and Hawaii.
+Currently, 27.1% of the population or about 71,700 people of New Caledonia has European ancestry.
+The only countries or territories with a larger European population in Oceania are Australia, New Zealand, and Hawaii.
 European New Caledonians have been compared to European Australians, due to their shared convict backgrounds, and their large population in comparison to the rest of Oceania.
 Globalsecurity.org writes, "The French in New Caledonia considered that the island was their home.
-They liked to he called Caledonians.
+They liked to be called Caledonians.
 In this respect they were something like the Australians across the Coral Sea.
 Allowing for differences in language, religion, and custom, the French in New Caledonia had some of the same hearty friendliness and independence that characterized the Australians."